SoonerRobotics/storm_software_2025/README.md

 ### Robot

-The operator code automatically begins the robot's code when it begins to run.
+The operator code automatically begins the robot's code when it runs via SSH.
 But, the following commands can run the code on their own.

 #### Automated
 ```bash